-"Intercession" is a request on behalf of someone else
+Third, "Intercession" is a request on behalf of another person...
+Fourthly, "giving of thanks."

-And fourthly, "giving of thanks".
 Should anyone ever approach God apart from a grateful heart?

-Our prayers should consist of all the above... cries of my heart - praise for God - help for others - and always gratitude!
+Thus, our prayer life should consist of all the above... cries of the heart - personal and frequent humblings - help for others - and of course, always gratitude!

 Pray for all men, and especially, "kings and all who are in authority..."
 Realize as Paul pens these words the most evil tyrant the world has ever seen sits on the throne in Rome.
 Emperor Nero was the kissing cousin of Adolph Hitler.
-He made Saddam Hussein look like a babysitter.
+He made Stalin and Mao look like a babysitter.
 Nero was a certifiable nut... but not a nut that couldn't be cracked if the church chose to pray!